reputage/didery.js/docs/batch/batchPutHistory.rst

       "signer": integer representing the current key index, "signers": [old public key, ..., current public key, pre-rotated public key] }
-Third is a DID string.
-Fourth is a urls array parameter.
-This is an array of URL strings.
+Third is a did parameter that takes a DID string.
+Fourth is a urls array parameter that takes an array of URL strings.

 Return
 ======